contensis/contensis.github.io/api/delivery-api/accessing-entries/dotnet/entry-get-dotnet.md

 ## Get by Guid Id Async

-Gets an entry by it's Guid identifier asynchronously
+Gets an entry by its Guid identifier asynchronously

 ### Syntax